-- 1. Provision of services at the clinic according to the PM&DC rules, regulations and Code of Ethics, ensuring that only admissible dental services are portrayed and provided at the clinic. - 2.
-Regular maintenance and repair of physical infrastructure and putting in place the building safety requirements. - 3.
+- safety requirements. - 3.
 Maintain high standards of general hygiene and a positive approach to patient handling and facilitation by the support staff. - 4.
 Maintain discipline amongst the staff and displaying the practice hours. - 5.
 Ensure that medication is dispensed according to standard procedures. - 6.
 Ensure that all records are maintained with required information and are periodically reviewed and kept in safe custody with declared responsibility. - 7.
 Arrange requisite facilities and trained staff to deal with emergency care and referrals. - 8.
 Establish a complaints redressing system. - 9.
 Ensure compliance of SOPs on infection control, etc. - 10.
 Maintain all the equipment of the clinic in functioning order. - 11.
 Responsibility for all kinds of financial requirements of the clinic. - 12.
 Responsibility for the training of the staff, like dental assistants, receptionists, etc. - 13.
 Ensure that the PM&DC registration of the dentist/s providing services is valid and copies, along with the KP HCC Registration Certificate are displayed in the clinic and the original certificates are produced when asked by the surveyors. - 14.
 Ensure that there is a process for renewal of PM&DC registration/KP HCC Licence on a regular basis, the process for renewal is initiated well before expiry and the receipt of application is kept in the record.

 Standard 2.
 ROM.
-2: The manager and the healthcare service provider(s) at the clinic is/ are suitably qualified
+2: The healthcare service provider(s) at the clinic is/ are suitably qualified

-Indicator 7 - 8 Max Score Weightage (Percentage) Score Obtained Ind 7.
-The clinic manager is duly designated and has requisite qualifications 10 100% Ind 8.
-PM&DC Registration Certificate of the dental surgeon is displayed 10 80% Total 20
+Indicator 7 Max Score Weightage (Percentage) Score Obtained Ind 7.
+PM&DC Registration Certificate of the dental surgeon is displayed 10 80% Total 10